 During the four month program (from mid-August to mid-December), Yale World Fellows are fully immersed in the University community.
 They share their expertise and ideas in classes and seminars across Yale and New Haven.
-While most activities take place on campus and in the New Haven community, the program this year includes trips to New York City and Washington, DC and an off-site retreat.

 Learn more about the building blocks of our Program: